adhoc Flow/1

 Created from First Principles

-The Flow/1 is not a conventional small loudspeaker.
-It is based on the folded coaxial quarter-wave tube principles embodied in U.S. Patent 7,925,036 B2, and combines that patented acoustic architecture with modular construction, active DSP crossover control, and modern additive manufacturing methods.
-The result is a compact but highly engineered loudspeaker system designed to achieve unusually coherent imaging, strong low-frequency extension, and flexible driver experimentation from a very small form factor, optimization, coaxial point-source behavior, and FIR-based time alignment into a compact, buildable system.
+The Flow/1 is not a conventional small loudspeaker; it is based on the folded coaxial quarter-wave tube principles embodied in U.S. Patent 7,925,036 B2.
+The Flow/1 combines that patented acoustic architecture with modular construction, active DSP crossover control, and additive manufacturing methods.
+The result is a compact but highly engineered loudspeaker system designed to achieve unusually coherent imaging, strong low-frequency extension, and flexible driver configurations by combining optimized geometry, coaxial point-source behavior, and FIR-based time alignment in a compact, buildable system.

-Every dimension, taper, and fold; every internal cubic millimeter is intentional and optimized for accurate sonic reproduction.
+Every dimension, every taper and fold; every internal cubic millimeter is intentional and optimized for accurate sonic reproduction.

 Why this design

-The coaxial driver is there because coherence starts at the source, helping the speaker behave more like one acoustic event than separate elements fighting for position.
+The coaxial driver alignment is there for coherence, helping the speaker behave more like one acoustic event than separate elements fighting for position.

 Time alignment and FIR crossover are there to reduce crossover compromise and make the system feel connected, resolved, and intentional.